tnauckunas/field-system-reinstall-log/instrument-qa/piano_tuning_log.md

 - Tuning immediately after transport = waste of time → **let piano rest first**
 - Uprights are more stable than grands, but show more pedal rod issues
 - Clients often can’t hear drift but **I always verify full keyboard**
-- Digital tuners are for **reference**, not decision-making — always confirm by ear
+- Digital tuners are for **reference**, not decision-making and always confirm by ear

 ---